 The directors are responsible for the other information.
-The other information comprises the information included in the annual report for the year ended 30 June 2022, but does not include the financial report and our auditor's report thereon.
-Prior to the date of this auditor's report, the other information we obtained included the Directors' Report, Environmental, Social and Governance (ESG) Report and Corporate Governance Statement.
+The other information comprises the information included in the annual report for the year ended 30 June 2023, but does not include the financial report and our auditor's report thereon.
+Prior to the date of this auditor's report, the other information we obtained included the Directors' Report, Environmental, Social and Governance (ESG)

+Report and Corporate Governance Statement.
 We expect the remaining other information to be made available to us after the date of this auditor's report.

-Our opinion on the financial report does not cover the other information and we do not and will not express an opinion or any form of assurance conclusion thereon.
+Our opinion on the financial report does not cover the other information and we do not and will not express an opinion or any form of assurance conclusion thereon through our opinion on the financial report.
+We have issued a separate opinion on the remuneration report.